Extremal length in higher dimensions and complex systolic inequalities: Complex systolic inequalities

-\paragraph{Previous literature.} A notion of complex systole in the restricted, strongly Riemannian, context of Calabi-Yau manifolds appears in \cite{fan}, cf. Definition 1.1, where the author minimizes an analogue of the $\Omega$-volume only amoung special Lagrangian submanifolds.
-This definition is then used in \cite{haiden}, whose Theorem 4.2 is a slightly more general version of our Theorem \ref{thm:tori_systolicineq}, with basically the same proof.
-The main focus of these papers is orthogonal to ours: they study symplectic geometry, Fukaya categories and Bridgeland stability conditions.
-In particular, Hadien's formulation \cite{haiden} of the theorem serves to emphasize the symplectic, rather than complex, aspects of the result, for example underlining the fact that the systole of a polarized complex torus is attained by a Lagrangian submanifold.
-It thus ultimately rests on the very special fact that any complex torus is a Calabi-Yau manifold with respect to an appropriate symplectic structure and metric.
+\begin{remark} A notion of complex systole in the restricted, strongly Riemannian, context of Calabi-Yau manifolds appears in \cite{fan}, cf. Definition 1.1, where the author minimizes an analogue of the $\Omega$-volume only amoung special Lagrangian submanifolds.
+This definition is then used in \cite{haiden}, whose Theorem 4.2 is similar to our Theorem \ref{thm:tori_systolicineq} but relies on the special fact that any complex torus is a Calabi-Yau manifold.
+The main focus of these papers is orthogonal to ours: they study symplectic geometry, Fukaya categories and Bridgeland stability conditions. \end{remark}